jeffreytse/ajsanjoaquin.github.io/_posts/2021-09-25-AI-Safety-Career.md

 It turns out that this method moves the decision boundary of a classifier to make a larger area robust, and it can be exploited to create new attack methods!
 While this can create an arms-race scenario, we have a new understanding of the limitations of the classifier and shift how we view these attacks and defences, such as by rethinking how we fundamentally train our classifiers to escape this race.
 Regardless, fixing and breaking in a controlled environment makes us discover limitations and dangers we can avoid.

 ![](../assets/img/ai-safe/image5.png)
 {%marginnote '3' 'Sure, our paradigm may be wrong, but at least it’s within a lab.
-Fixing and breaking in a controlled environment makes us discover limitations and dangers we can avoid'}
+Fixing and breaking in a controlled environment makes us discover limitations and dangers we can avoid.'%}

 {%marginnote '4' 'Disclaimer: I know that arms-races are likely to happen.
 However, I view them as a mechanism to signal where society should focus itself on / avoid.
-For example with deep fakes, the threat of an arms race requires us to rethink data ownership, in which a technical solution (e.x. blockchain) is necessary but insufficient.'}
+For example with deep fakes, the threat of an arms race requires us to rethink data ownership, in which a technical solution (e.x. blockchain) is necessary but insufficient.'%}

 {%marginnote '5' 'So can we change our efforts fast enough?
-I hope so.'}
+I hope so.'%}

 From a capabilities perspective, an increase in our understanding of interpretable ML can shift focus again to increasing performance more rather than safety itself.
 For example, if there is a fundamental tradeoff between performance and desired behavior X, maybe people will prefer performance and thus keep the tradeoff there.
 This seems likely at first given that a market economy emphasizes competitiveness and thus organizations may prioritize performance over safety to some extent if it means keeping them competitive.
 However, this prioritization should decrease once the large costs of deploying dangerous advanced AI becomes clearer.